 Wearing compression stockings

-Sometimes we prescribe medicines to help control symptoms as well.
+Sometimes we also prescribe medicines to help control symptoms.

 Child-centered expertise and experience